Now Accepting New Enrollees for the 2023-2024 School Year!

 We expect that our students will develop and exhibit the following behaviors:

-We expect our students will avoid the following behaviors:
+We expect that our students will avoid the following behaviors:

 Any un-Christian conduct by students or family members away from the school which brings untoward public scrutiny of St. Paul's Church or School will be dealt with in appropriate manner up to and including expulsion as determined by the Board of Christian Education whose decision is final.